johnridesabike/bikewalklife/posts/2020/11/bicycle-related-ballot-measures-were-a-huge-success-in-this-election.md

 tags:
 - People for Bikes
 - elections
+excerpt: >
+  People for Bikes tracked bicycle-related ballot measures for 2020.
+Now, as the election wraps up, they have the results.

 ---
 [People for Bikes](https://peopleforbikes.org/) tracked bicycle-related ballot measures for 2020.
 [Now, as the election wraps up, they have the results.](https://peopleforbikes.org/2020ballottracker/)